World Service Trips

 Alley Cat Cafe

-The Alley Cat Cafe is run by Feline Friends Network, a nonprofit organization dedicated to caring for and rehabilitating feral and stray cats, Nancy Campbell students volunteer their time for service hours caring for and socializing cats available for adoption.
+The Alley Cat Cafe is run by Feline Friends Network, a nonprofit organization dedicated to caring for and rehabilitating feral and stray cats.
+Nancy Campbell students volunteer their time for service hours caring for and socializing cats available for adoption.
 This helps the animals find homes quicker.

 Community volunteers Ned and Janet Cundall established a Community Tree Planting Program with Nancy Campbell students.
-The Community Tree Planting Program partnered with Stratford Parks and Garden, who gave land to the program that needed to be reforested due to prior pipeline construction.
+The Community Tree Planting Program partnered with Stratford Parks and Gardens, who gave land to the program that needed to be reforested due to prior pipeline construction.
 Upper Thames Valley Conservation Authority donated 150 trees for NCA students to plant.
 Currently, NCA students are in the process of working with local residents to increase the town’s biodiversity by reintroducing Weeping Willow trees into the area.

 - Heart & Stroke Foundation HeartBurn Day